InCountry logo

 In this scenario, the Filed History tracks a regulated data value AFTER its synchronization with the InCountry platform.

-Create/update a record via custom Salesforce API Depends on the architecture of a custom Apex webservice.
+Create/update a record via custom Salesforce APIDepends on the architecture of a custom Apex webservice.

 The following option is available (with Apex SDK):